verhas/jamal/README.md

 ```

 Here we use `/` as separator character, but any other character can be used that does not appear in the `test` text
 and in the `then content` text.
-The first non-space character following the macro keyword `if` will be used as separator
+The first non-space character following the macro keyword `if` will be used as a separator
 character.

 The result of the evaluated macro will be the `then content` when the `test` is true and the